Saudi Aramco

-On 18 December 2019, the company's shares commenced trading on the Tadawul stock exchange.
-The shares rose to 35.2 Saudi riyals, giving it a market capitalisation of about US$1.88 trillion, and surpassed the US$2 trillion mark on the second day of trading.
-In the 2022 Forbes Global 2000, Saudi Aramco was ranked as the 3rd-largest public company in the world.
+On 11 December 2019, the company's shares commenced trading on the Saudi Exchange.
+The shares rose to 35.2 Saudi riyals, giving it a market capitalization of about US$1.88 trillion, and surpassed the US$2 trillion mark on the second day of trading.
+As of November 2025 the stock trades at 25.8, giving it a market capitalisation of US$1.68 trillion.
+This represents an US$800bn fall in value since 2022, one of the largest decreases in corporate history.

 History

 Saudi Aramco's origins trace to the oil shortages of World War I and the exclusion of American companies from Mesopotamia by the United Kingdom and France under the San Remo Petroleum Agreement of 1920.
 The US administration had popular support for an "Open Door policy", which Herbert Hoover, secretary of commerce, initiated in 1921.
 Standard Oil of California (SoCal) was among those US companies seeking new sources of oil from abroad.

-Through its subsidiary company, the Bahrain Petroleum Co.
-(BAPCO), SoCal struck oil in Bahrain on May 30, 1932.
-This event heightened interest in the oil prospects of the Arabian mainland.
-On 29 May 1933, the Saudi Arabian government granted a concession to SoCal in preference to a rival bid from the Iraq Petroleum Co.
+The Saudi Arabian government granted a concession to SoCal in preference to a rival bid from the Iraq Petroleum Company.
 The concession allowed SoCal to explore for oil in Saudi Arabia.
 SoCal assigned this concession to a wholly owned subsidiary, California-Arabian Standard Oil (CASOC).
 In 1936, with the company having had no success at locating oil, the Texas Company (Texaco) purchased a 50% stake of the concession.
 After four years of fruitless exploration, the first success came with the seventh drill site in Dhahran in 1938, a well referred to as Dammam No. 7.
 This well immediately produced over 1500 oilbbl/d, giving the company confidence to continue.
 On 31 January 1944, the company name was changed from California-Arabian Standard Oil Co. to Arabian American Oil Co. (or Aramco).
-In 1948, Standard Oil of New Jersey (later known as Exxon) purchased 30% and Socony Vacuum (later Mobil) purchased 10% of the company, with SoCal and Texaco retaining 30% each.
+On 17 March 1947, Standard Oil of New Jersey (later known as Exxon) purchased 30% and Socony Vacuum (later Mobil) purchased 10% of the company, with SoCal and Texaco retaining 30% each.
 The newcomers were also shareholders in the Iraq Petroleum Co. and had to get the restrictions of the Red Line Agreement lifted in order to be free to enter into this arrangement.